-Aaron Matthews is an award-winning documentary filmmaker whose films have been broadcast around the world and screened at numerous international film festivals.
+Aaron Matthews is an award-winning documentary filmmaker whose films have been broadcast around the world and screened at numerous film festivals.
 He is the producer and editor of the Academy Award-winning documentary Colette.

 His work is known for its engaging and intimate style, challenging viewers to see what they have in common with overlooked or unexpected subjects.